junxit/us-congress-bills-116/metadata.md

 - 2019-12-03 — Mr. Deutch moved to suspend the rules and pass the bill, as amended.
 - 2019-12-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9191)
 - 2019-12-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9191)
+- 2019-12-04 — Received in the Senate.
+- 2019-12-18 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2019-12-19 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 392.